Evolution of ESG-focused DLT Research: An NLP Analysis of the Literature

 \section{Conclusion}

-The expanding scientific corpus and rising significance of non-traditional literature, including whitepapers and academic preprints, emphasize the growing need for assisted analytical methods.
-Our research demonstrates the efficacy of using \ac{nlp} for conducting systematic literature reviews on a large scale, particularly within the rapidly evolving \ac{dlt} field.

-Our key contributions include the creation of the first \ac{ner} dataset focused on \ac{dlt} and \ac{esg} and a scalable, adaptable \ac{nlp}-based systematic literature review methodology.
-Additionally, we have conducted an inaugural systematic literature review using this dataset and methodology, demonstrating their practical applicability and effectiveness in analyzing \ac{dlt}'s technological evolution, serving as valuable resources for researchers, policymakers, and industry experts or practitioners.
+This paper addresses the scarcity of high-quality labeled \ac{nlp} data for blockchain research by developing an \ac{ner} dataset for the \ac{esg}/\ac{dlt} domains intersection from public sources.
+We conducted a systematic literature review analysis to demonstrate its utility and provide future research possibilities.
 Our analysis reveals the critical intersections of topics like Cryptography, Peer-to-Peer, \acl{pow}, \acl{pos}, and smart contracts in the evolution of \ac{dlt}.
-We observed Bitcoin's rise in research prominence and Ethereum's significant impact on smart contract technology.
-These insights, coupled with the growing focus on \ac{esg} concerns and energy-efficient consensus mechanisms, highlight the field's rapid adaptation to technological and environmental challenges.
+We observed Bitcoin's persistent dominance in research (a \enquote{Lindy effect}).
+Ethereum's significant impact on the adoption of smart contracts and \ac{pos} as an energy-efficient alternative to \ac{pow}.
+These insights, and the growing focus on energy-efficient consensus mechanisms, highlight the field's rapid adaptation to technological and environmental challenges.

-Moreover, this research represents a step toward improving automated systematic literature review processes at scale.
-Our open methodology and \ac{ner} dataset offer a foundation for further research, overcoming the limitations of commercial tools while meeting evolving research needs.
+We believe our work represents a step towards leveraging and facilitating the use of \ac{nlp} to research rapidly evolving fields like \ac{dlt}, enabling researchers, policymakers, and industry stakeholders to stay informed and make data-driven decisions.